l00sy4/Fiber-Wire/README.md

 - Add option to allocate chunks and change their protection to RWX if no natural section is found

+- Add guardrails, which if met will execute one of the dummy functions (they'll get fleshed out)

 ### Credits